Tony Blair: A Journey

 In March 2010, it was reported that Blair's memoirs, titled The Journey, would be published in September 2010.
 In July 2010 it was announced the memoirs would be retitled A Journey.
 The memoirs were seen by many as controversial and a further attempt to profit from his office and from acts related to overseas wars that were widely seen as wrong, leading to anger and suspicion prior to launch.

 On 16 August 2010 it was announced that Blair would give the £4.6 million advance and all royalties from his memoirs to the Royal British Legion – the charity's largest ever single donation.

 Media analysis of the sudden announcement was wide-ranging, describing it as an act of "desperation" to obtain a better launch reception of a humiliating "publishing flop" that had languished in the ratings, "blood money" for the lives lost in the Iraq and Afghanistan wars, an act with a "hidden motive" or an expression of "guilt", a "genius move" to address the problem that "Tony Blair ha[d] one of the most toxic brands around" from a PR perspective, and a "cynical stunt to wipe the slate", but also as an attempt to make amends.
 Friends had said that the act was partly motivated by the wish to "repair his reputation".

-The book was published on 1 September and within hours of its launch had become the fastest-selling autobiography of all time.
+The book was published on 1 September, and within hours of its launch had become the fastest-selling autobiography of all time.
 On 3 September Blair gave his first live interview since publication on The Late Late Show in Ireland, with protesters lying in wait there for him.
-On 4 September, Blair was confronted by 200 anti-war and hardline Irish nationalist demonstrators before the first book signing of his memoirs at Eason's bookstore on O'Connell Street in Dublin, with angry activists chanting "war criminal" and that he had "blood on his hands", and clashing with Irish Police (Garda Síochána) as they tried to break through a security cordon outside the Eason's store.
+On 4 September, Blair was confronted by 200 anti-war and hardline Irish nationalist demonstrators before the first book signing of his memoirs at Eason's bookstore on O'Connell Street in Dublin, with angry activists chanting "war criminal" and that he had "blood on his hands", and clashing with Irish police (Garda Síochána) as they tried to break through a security cordon outside the Eason's store.
 Blair was pelted with eggs and shoes, and encountered an attempted citizen's arrest for war crimes.

 On Leadership

-Published in 2024, and described by George Osborne as "the most practically useful guide to politics I have ever read."
+Published in 2024, On Leadership was described by George Osborne as "the most practically useful guide to politics I have ever read."